tsuru/tsuru/docs/installing/api.rst

     $ tsuru-admin team-create admin

-And that's it, you now have registered an user in your tsuru API server ready to run admin commands.
+And that's it, you now have registered a user in your tsuru API server ready to run admin commands.